MicrosoftDocs/dataexplorer-docs/data-explorer/create-event-hubs-connection.md

 title: 'Create an Event Hubs data connection - Azure Data Explorer'
-description: 'In this article, you learn how to ingest data into Azure Data Explorer from Event Hubs.' ms.topic: how-to ms.date: 03/30/2023
+description: 'In this article, you learn how to ingest data into Azure Data Explorer from Event Hubs.' ms.topic: how-to ms.date: 04/04/2023
 ---

-# Create an Event Hubs data connection
+# Create an Event Hubs data connection in Azure Data Explorer

 Azure Data Explorer offers ingestion from [Event Hubs](/azure/event-hubs/event-hubs-about), a big data streaming platform and event ingestion service.
 Event Hubs can process millions of events per second in near real time.